Carousell vs Hardwarezone vs Buyback: Where to Trade-In Your Used PC in Singapore (2026 Guide)

 Route Pick If…

-Carousell You have time to list, negotiate, and meet buyers, and want to maximise return on a complete working build.
+Carousell You have time, want to maximise return on a complete working build.

-Buyback Shop You need cash today, the rig is faulty/old/awkward, or you just want to be done with it.
+Buyback Shop Need cash today, the rig is faulty/old, or you want to be done with it.

 Bottom Line

-There’s no single “best” way to sell a used PC in Singapore — it depends on how much your time is worth and how willing you are to deal with buyers.
-A current-gen RTX 4070 gaming rig on Hardwarezone or Carousell will easily outperform any buyback shop offer.
-A 2019 Ryzen rig with a dying PSU and a dead motherboard fan won’t move on either platform without months of frustration — that’s exactly what buyback shops exist for.
+There’s no single “best” way to sell a used PC in Singapore — it depends on how much your time is worth.
+A current-gen RTX 4070 gaming rig will easily outperform any buyback shop offer on Hardwarezone or Carousell.
+A 2019 Ryzen rig with a dying PSU won’t move on either platform without months of frustration — that’s exactly what buyback shops exist for.

 RELATED READING